adi868/Bamazon/README.md

 # Bamazon

 ## Overview
+Welcome to Bamazon!
 Bamazon is a command line interface application from which users can request and place real-time orders through a virtual storefront.
 Using the power of MySQL, Javascript, and Node.js, users can interact with Bamazon as a real customer from which the app will take in orders and deplete stock from the store's inventory.

 ## How does it work?
 To run this program, a couple steps of setup are required.
 First, make sure you have the appropriate `npm` packages installed on your computer.